 Day 12 Antigua

-Day 13 Chichicastenango/San Jorge La Laguna
+Day 13 Chichicastenango / San Jorge La Laguna

 Houses in San Jorge La Laguna are very basic.
 Your room may only consist of a couple of beds with clean bedding, and the bathroom will most likely be outside your room and shared with the rest of the family.
 The mother of the family will cook dinner and breakfast for you.
 Meals can be very basic but filling, consisting of corn, rice and beans.
-You may want to stack up some snacks in Antigua.

 Day 14 Panajachel